rt2zz/react-native-addressbook/README.md

 # React Native AddressBook
 Access the iOS AddressBook.

+**NOTE** this module is not yet compatible with android.
+PR welcome!

 ## API
 `getContacts` (callback) - returns *all* contacts as an array of objects
 `addContact` (contact, callback) - adds a contact to the AddressBook.